caryoscelus/heavy-bright-sun-wip/chapters/017-chapter-seventeenth.md

 "constantly flying".
 I never ended up evaluating whether i passed the test.
 But shortly after i was admitted into helicopter flying school.

-    ****
+    ***

 Somehow, i ended up daydreaming again.
 The cabin is still as red and empty as it was.
-I tuned the noise back in.
+I tuned the engine noise back in.
 Of course, it sounded alien.
 But otherwise it sounded as if everything was normal.
 I turned to the windows and opened luxury velvet shades.
 The world outside turned out to be unnaturally white.

 — How nice!
 We can pretend we're left all alone in the world, can't we, Izzy?
 Or would you prefer to entertain the idea that we were alone always?